Assistantship Benefits, Resources, and Policies

 Tuition Premium Program for Graduate Research Assistants

-The Tuition Premium Program, provides financial support for the difference between resident and non-resident tuition for non-resident domestic Graduate Research Assistants during their first year of enrollment at CSU and for non-resident and international GRAs during their tenure in their graduate degree programs.
-Reference eligibility and requirements on the GRA Tuition Premiums webpage
+The Tuition Premium Program aims to provide financial support for the difference between resident and non-resident tuition for non-resident domestic GRAs in their first year of enrollment at CSU and for international GRAs during their tenure in their graduate degree programs.
+The Tuition Premium Program only applies in the Fall and Spring terms.
+Reference eligibility and requirements on the GRA Tuition Premiums webpage.

 Mandatory Fee Coverage Plan

-Mandatory fee coverage is being phased in for mandatory fees paid by graduate assistants.
+Mandatory fees for graduate teaching and service assistants are covered by the Graduate School.
 Mandatory fees include General Fees, University Technology Fee, University Facility Fee, and the University Alternative Transportation Fee.
 The internal CSU SEVIS fee charged each semester (including summer) for international GAs will also be covered.
 Some partial-fee paying GAs (5 credits or fewer) are also charged the Health Network Fee and the Counseling Fee.
 These two fees will be covered for partial-fee paying students when relevant.
-GAs with less than a 0.5 FTE will receive the same level of coverage available to 0.5 FTE GAs (e.g. 50%, 75%, 100% depending on year).
-Partial mandatory fee coverage will begin in Spring 2023 with increases every academic year as follows:
+GAs with less than a 0.5 FTE will receive the same level of coverage available to 0.5 FTE.
+GRAs fees are covered by the sponsored program.
+Sponsored programs are required to budget for fee coverage, if allowable by the grant.
+Please refer to your sponsor program contact for more details.

 Family and Medical Leave Insurance Program (FAMLI)